Sorry, this vacancy is now closed and applications can’t be submitted!

 - Oversee compliance with all reporting requirements as required by UK Charity Commission.

 Fundraising and Marketing.
-The DD/Development EMEA helps to develop and sustain a diverse funding base that capitalizes on the Conservancy’s strong international reputation and its network of supporters.
+The DDD EMEA will develop and sustain a diverse funding base that capitalizes on the Conservancy’s strong international reputation and its network of supporters.
 Initial emphasis will be placed on increasing the number of individual donors who currently contribute £3,000-£10,000 or more on an annual basis.
 New relationships also need to be developed with grant-making institutions and corporations that are committed to sustainable wildlife management.
 The ideal candidate for this position raises the visibility of the organization through the development and implementation of a sustainable marketing campaign geared to Lewa’s different constituencies and the general public.
-Within the annual fundraising plan, the DD/Development EMEA plans and executes events such as the annual Lewa RGS talk, bi-annual Lewa Ball, which is typically held in London, and mobilizes signature sponsors for the events.
+Within the annual fundraising plan, the DDD EMEA plans and executes events such as the annual Lewa RGS talk, bi-annual Lewa Ball in London, and mobilizes signature sponsors for the events.

 Fiscal Management.
-With oversight from the International ED, the DD/Development EMEA ensures that UK fundraising operates on a fiscally sound basis, and that the Lewa UK and Lewa Switzerland Boards (and any other new Lewa boards that may be created within the EMEA) have adequate support to meet their own fundraising goals.
-S/he prepares the Lewa UK budget, establishes accountability standards for grant and budget tracking, monitors financial activities, and makes operational decisions based on annual plans and policies that are approved by the International ED and the Council.
-S/he presents annual budget and quarterly financial reports to the International ED and UK Board of Trustees, and assures compliance and accountability to funders and regulatory bodies.
+The DDD EMEA ensures that UK fundraising operates on a fiscally sound basis, and that the Lewa UK and Switzerland Boards (and any other new Lewa boards that may be created within the EMEA) have adequate support to meet their fundraising goals.
+S/he prepares the Lewa UK budget, establishes accountability standards for grant and budget tracking, monitors financial activities, and makes operational decisions based on annual plans and policies that are approved by the IED and the Council.
+S/he presents annual budget and quarterly financial reports to the IED and UK Board of Trustees, and assures compliance and accountability to funders and regulatory bodies.

-Board Development (UK and Switzerland) The International ED, supported by the DD/Development EMEA, works closely with the Chairs of the UK Board of Trustees and the Lewa Switzerland Board to recruit, train, and maintain strong, active membership in these national Boards.
+Board Development (UK and Switzerland) The IED, supported by the DDD EMEA, works closely with the Chairs of the UK Board of Trustees and the Lewa Switzerland Board to recruit, train, and maintain strong, active membership in these national Boards.
 Together, they promote and support both Boards’ engagement in critical thinking, strategic planning, resource/financial development, and membership development.

 Human Resources Management.
-The DD/Development EMEA supports the International ED in building a strong staff in the UK.
-In consultation with the International ED, s/he recruits, manages, motivates and empowers the team, as well as develops and implements appropriate human resource policies and procedures, including training, career development, hiring and dismissals, succession planning, and performance management.
-The International ED determines the organizational structure and reporting lines, and relies on the DD/Development EMEA to ensure that programmatic objectives are supported internally with optimal facilities, technology, finances, communication, and functional needs.
-Together, they promote an organizational culture that fosters passion for Lewa’s mission, cooperation, open and frequent communication with the Conservancy’s management team in Kenya, and a common organizational vision.
+The DDD EMEA supports the IED in building a strong staff in the UK.
+S/he recruits, manages, motivates and empowers the UK team, as well as develops and implements appropriate human resource policies and procedures, including training, career development, hiring and dismissals, succession planning, and performance management.
+The DDD EMEA ensures programmatic objectives are supported internally with optimal facilities, technology, finances, communication, and functional needs.
+S/he promotes an organizational culture that fosters passion for Lewa’s mission, cooperation, open and frequent communication with the Conservancy’s management team in Kenya, and a common organizational vision.

-This challenging role demands an aspirational and well-grounded individual with an entrepreneurial mind-set, strong communication skills and the ability to work independently.
+To succeed in this role, the ideal post holder will be an excellent fundraiser.
+S/he will bean aspirational and well-grounded individual with an entrepreneurial mind-set, strong communication skills and the ability to work independently.
 Candidates will be expected to demonstrate a genuine commitment towards Lewa’s mission and vision.
 A reasonable knowledge of Africa and good awareness of salient issues in the community-based conservation field will be highly advantageous.

 Qualifications and Competencies